YouTube shooter repeatedly posted grievances about the video platform

 “We know that she was upset with YouTube, and we’ve determined that right now that’s the motivation we’ve identified,” San Bruno Police Chief Ed Barberini said, adding that it has not been determined whether her actions were related to terrorism.

-According to a review NBC News conducted of Aghdam's online account history, she posted videos to four YouTube channels, with most of her work focused on veganism and animal rights.
+According to a review of Aghdam's online account history conducted by NBC News, she posted videos to four YouTube channels, with most of her work focused on veganism and animal rights.
 Other videos featured bizarre parodies or exercise videos set to strange music.
 Her four channels collectively earned more than 9.2 million views on YouTube since she joined the site in 2010.

 Aghdam’s grievances with YouTube stemmed from changes made by the company to how it pays video creators for ads shown before or alongside their videos.
 Those changes, some of which occurred less than three months ago, included making it harder for video creators with smaller followings and view counts to make any money from their videos.
 Some in the YouTube community have criticized those changes.